 • 2 tbsp flour + 1⁄2 tbsp shortening + 1⁄2 tsp baking powder + 2 tsp water

 You’ll have to experiment to figure out which substitute is best for your recipes.
 Have a little fun: use tofu in traditional egg dishes such as quiche and egg salad (you can replace regular mayonnaise with soy mayonnaise).
 If you’re feeling adventurous, scramble some tofu for breakfast or add to a pita for lunch.
-Add a small amount of mustard or turmeric to scrambled tofu and you’ll have yellow-coloured “eggs”.
+Add a small amount of mustard or turmeric to scrambled tofu and you’ll have yellow-colored “eggs”.

 See question and answer on substituting milk for toddlers.